king001-cooder/alx-low_level_programming/README.md

-This is my first commit in the alx-low-level programming
+This is my first C programming project.